 This attribute is part of the message object, and it specifies a custom message type for message grouping.
 The length is limited to 128 characters.

-The Sendbird Advanced Analytics also uses Custom types to segment metrics.
+Sendbird’s Advanced Analytics also uses custom types to segment metrics.
 They enable the sub-classification of data views.

 Data is another attribute you can use for your internal logic.
 It specifies additional message information such as custom font size, font type, or any data you want to handle with a JSON formatted string.

-To get more information about sending a message via the SDK and Javascript, see this page.
+See this list of attributes for a message.
+To get more information about sending a message via the SDK and Javascript, see the docs.

 Below is the code to send a message.